Fulham - Crystal Palace: How to watch, team news, odds, stream link

 Team news (INJURY REPORT)

 Fulham will be without new right back Kenny Tete, while new center back Joachim Andersen suffered a serious injury in training.
-Harrison Reed is working his way back towards full fitness.
+Harrison Reed is back on the bench and Mario Lemina starts in midfield.
+USMNT defenders Tim Ream and Antonee Robinson start again for Fulham.

-Crystal Palace could have James Tomkins back and Gary Cahill should be fit, while Jordan Ayew has tested positive for COVID-19 and won’t be fit, while while Connor Wickham, Nathan Ferguson, Wayne Hennessey and James McCarthy are all out.
+Crystal Palace are without James Tomkins and Gary Cahill, while Jordan Ayew has tested positive for COVID-19 and won’t be fit, while Connor Wickham, Nathan Ferguson, Wayne Hennessey and James McCarthy are all out.
+Nathaniel Clyne starts at right back.

 What they’re saying ahead of Fulham – Crystal Palace